 Category 2000 contains the angled/bent growing systems.
-The plants are thus grown up and then drawn (guided) horizontally over to windows and doors.
-The vertical area of the growing field sometimes serves only to guide the stem of the plant (which is usually without leaves)...then only one (line of) rope/cable is used there.
-Roses, grapevine, and clematis prefer several parallel wire ropes (cables).
+The plants are thus pulled upwards and then drawn (guided) horizontally over to windows and doors.
+The vertical area of the climbing field sometimes serves only to guide the stem of the plant (which is usually without leaves)...then only one rope is needed.
+Roses, vines, and clematis prefer several parallel cables.
 One line systems prevent entanglement.
-Some plants-- particularly wisteria - need increased effort to grow and stay in horizontal positions; angled trellis systems are then only partially suitable.
+Some plants-- particularly wisteria - require single cable systems to prevent displacement (require increased effort to stay in horizontal positions); angled trellis systems are then only partially suitable.
 Find out more in the Climbing Plants and Planning sections.